Quasi-isometry classification of right-angled Artin groups II: several infinite out cases: Preliminaries

-Such $G$ is called a \textit{special subgroup of $G(\Ga)$ (associated with $K$)}.
+Such a group $G$ is called a \textit{special subgroup of $G(\Ga)$ (associated with $K$)}.
 Note that the definition of special subgroups implicitly depend on the choice of standard generators of $G(\Ga)$ (we can think $G(\Ga)$ as a fixed set, and different choices of standard generators give different ways of building $X(\Ga)$ from $G(\Ga)$).
 A subgroup is \textit{$S$-special} if it is special with respect to the standard generating set $S$.
 In most part of the paper, we fix a standard generating set, so there will be no confusion.

-Alternatively, $G$ can be characterized by the fundamental group of the canonical completion (\cite{MR2377497}) of the local isometry $K\hookrightarrow X(\Ga)\to S(\Ga)$.
+Alternatively, $G$ can be characterized as the fundamental group of the canonical completion (\cite{MR2377497}) of the local isometry $K\hookrightarrow X(\Ga)\to S(\Ga)$.
 However, we will not need this fact.

 Let $G(\Ga)\cong F_2$, the free group with two generators.
 We take $K$ to be an edge in $X(\Ga)$.
 Then the associated special subgroup $G$ is isomorphic to $F_3$.
 In this case, if we collapse all the $G$-translations of $K$ in $X(\Ga)$, then the resulting space is isomorphic to the Cayley graph for $F_3$.
-This is actually true in general.
+Note that $F_3$ is a special subgroup of $F_2$ in the sense defined above.
+This specific example can be generalized to all RAAGs in the following way.

 Recall that a cellular map between cube complexes is \textit{cubical} (see \cite{caprace2011rank}) if its restriction $\sigma\to\tau$ between cubes factors as $\sigma\to\eta\to\tau$, where the first map $\sigma\to\eta$ is a natural projection onto a face of $\sigma$ and the second map $\eta\to\tau$ is an isometry.